Lesson # 2. C++ Methods / Functions. Multi-file layout

 Task 3:

 To do: Ask user to enter the coordinates of triangle vertices ((x1,y1); (x2,y2); (x3,y3)).
 Create a method named areaFromPos that calculates the area of a triangle using the coordinates of its vertices.
+Add a default parameter value for one of the vertices (0,0).

 Note 1: Three files must be used to complete the task.
 Check the code of the files and fill in the places marked as // TODO related to this task.